-To set up run-as alias on CORBA application level:
+To set up run-as alias on CORBA application level

-- 1 Set the property in the server.properties file.
+- 1. Set the property in the server properties file.
 This property specifies the name of the run-as role.
-The value can either: - a be use-caller-identity to have the caller principal itself as the principal identity for the run-as role, or - b specify an alias for a principal to use as the run-as role name:
+The value can either: - be use-caller-identity to have the caller principal itself as the principal identity for the run-as role, or - specify an alias for a principal to use as the run-as role name:

-vbroker.security.domain.<domain-name>.runas.<rolename>=<alias>|use-caller-identity
+vbroker.security.domain.<domain-name>.runas.<role-name>=<alias>|use-caller-identity vbroker.security.assertions.trust.all

-- 2 Specify a list of trusted roles as specified in the authorization domain.
-This is uniquely identified for each trust assertion rule as a list of digits. - 3 Trust all the assertions made by peers by setting the property below to true:
+- 2. Specify a list of trusted roles as specified in the authorization domain.
+This is uniquely identified for each trust assertion rule as a list of digits. - 3.
+Trust all the assertions made by peers by setting the property below to true: